Who We Are

-Social Thread was created to strengthen individuals by helping them live more purposeful and compassionate lives in community with others.
+Social Thread was created as a non-judgmental community of faith to strengthen individuals by helping them live more purposeful and compassionate lives in community with others.
 We believe that change starts with the individual but that, ultimately, we are at our best when we grow and give back with others.
 Overall, we hope participants help us create communities and experiences where people of all faiths and no faith in particular can understand and learn from one another so that we can work together to make the world a better place for everyone.

 Dave Wasson is a co-founder of Social Thread and an ordained Christian pastor with over 17 years of experience in leadership in churches and nonprofit organizations.
 He is a successful business starter, an experienced teacher, and sought-after storyteller.
 His passions are discovering the stories that lie underneath the surface of life and digging into the transformation that is possible for each person.
 Dave worked with local government officials in 2007 to develop programming improving the lives of residents in underserved and under-resourced neighborhoods in Phoenix.
 His focus on empowering and equipping people to have personal authority and responsibility.
 His passion for helping others and building healthy communities has led him to his role in this current project.
 His loves at home are his wife and son, and their two dogs.